 Do you really want to be alone for the end of the world?

 The world around us is full of unfriendly strangers and nobody cares anymore about the person next to him.
 If the other guy doesn’t take care of himself…well, then to hell with him and his legacy.
 It’s a dog eat dog world and only the fittest survive.
-The media keeps bombarding us with nothing but violence, tragedy and sadness.
-It’s us or them!
+The media keeps bombarding us with nothing but violence, tragedy, and sadness.
+In their eyes, it’s already the end of the world and it’s either us or them!

 And it is true, in any major, long-term disaster, preppers and survivalists could face deadly threats from desperate and unprepared people.
 The only problem when it comes to “them” is that they are much more numerous than us and a lone-wolf scenario doesn’t work like in the movies.
 There’s no one to yell “Cut!” when a scene goes wrong and life doesn’t give you do-overs.